Res Gestae: Anticapitalist Hardcore From Colombia

 And what about the nationalism, corruption, drug wars?

-What do you think of Simon Bolivar and the lessons from history?
+What do you think of Simon Bolivar and what kind of lessons can we take from history?

 Simón Bolivar did very important things back in the day.
 We think it is interesting to read his books and find out about his actions.
 Right now, the Venezuelan, Ecuadorian and Bolivian government are trying to actualize Bolivar´s ideas.
 Also the guerrillas in Colombia have a similar ideology.
 However, for us anarchists, these ideas are not our first source of inspiration.

 I know that it’s not easy to move from a country to country in South America.
 How does this affect your tours?
-Can a Colombian band tour all of South America succesfully?
+Can a Colombian band tour all of South America successfully?